San Diego Hang Gliding and Paragliding Association

 San Diego Free flight Site Guides

-8-19-2020 Update
+2-2-2025 Update

 Caution: Big Air Sites

-All SDHGPA sites and Southern California off of the coast sites have very powerful sharp thermals in the middle of the day, requiring very advanced big air active flying skills to fly safely.
+All SDHGPA sites and Southern California off of the coast sites can have very powerful sharp thermals in the middle of the day, requiring very advanced big air active flying skills to fly safely.
 If you don’t have big air mountain experience, only fly SDHGPA sites at the end of the day, when conditions are calming down.

 A decision to launch is always that of the individual pilot.
 When deciding whether or not to fly, a pilot may wish to take into account the descriptions in this site guide but must also consider numerous other factors including the pilot's training and experience, familiarity with the site, equipment, physical and mental condition and the specific weather conditions in existence at the time of the decision along with what the conditions may change to.